mikesol/notation-in-the-21st-century/README.md

 $ landslide slurs.md
 ```

 This will output a file called `presentation.html` that is the presentation.
+You can also access this on [netlify](https://ml-music-notation.netlify.com).
 Enjoy!